waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WALL**: Impassable terrain.
 - **WARP_CARPET_UP/DOWN/LEFT/RIGHT**: A traversable warp tile at the edge of a map that transitions to the adjacent map.
 - **WARP_CARPET_DOWN (Anomaly):** The `WARP_CARPET_DOWN` tile at Union Cave (17, 3) was confusing.
 A manual 'Down' press failed due to a wall, but an automated path through the same tile succeeded in warping me.
 The exact mechanic is unclear and needs further investigation.
+- **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
+Observed as landing zones after falling through a PIT.
+- **Warp (WALL):** Observed in Burned Tower.
+Appears to be a WALL tile that also functions as a warp.
+Its activation method is currently unknown.
 - **WATER**: Impassable terrain without a specific HM (likely Surf).
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.
 - **NPC Objects (TEACHER, LASS, etc.)**: These are impassable and function as walls.
-- **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
-Observed as landing zones after falling through a PIT.

 ## Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.